UN Terrifies Youth To Push 'Polycrisis'

 Sep 24, 2023

-Television wildlife evangelist Chris Packham took the headlines when he called for legal protest: “If you’re an activist that’s made a decision to break the law, as long as no one is hurt and there’s no lasting environmental damage.
+Television wildlife evangelist Chris Packham stole the headlines when he called for legal protest: “If you’re an activist that’s made a decision to break the law, as long as no one is hurt and there’s no lasting environmental damage.
 Then you’ll have my support.”
-[2]
+[1]

 A predictable row ensued.